Treefrog/Handbook/Manual/WorkFromHome.md

 5. **Agility** - Things are constantly changing around Treefrog.
 If you are not here, you cannot help the team be agile when clients change their minds, processes change, or project timelines change.
 6. **Trust** - Everybody does a little laundry when they are "working from home".
 Then, a quick break to watch some TV in the background (See: [Distractions](manual/Distractions)), a quick dog walk, and then maybe a little snooze, and suddenly, a few hours have gone by.
 You may believe that this makes you much more perky and functional but it does not - especially if you do it a few days in a row.
 You are fooling yourself.
 It is a slippery slope that the best of us have slid down.
 7. **Effect on Others** - Sure, you do not get bugged when you work from home.
 That is because other people are being bugged in your place.
 And now, it has a multiplier effect.
 Not only do Frogs not have the information you have, but also the Frog's own work is compromised.
 You are making other people less productive.
+8. **Your Mental Health** - Time and time again, it has been proven that working from home leads to feelings of isolation and depression.
+We need human contact to be happy.

 We are much more efficient if we are all working together face-to-face.
 Treefrog has spent a lot of money, time, and effort trying to make a space where we can all be effective.
 Let us not waste it.